24 July 2014

 Franziska Gaal & Wolf Albach-Retty

 German postcard by Ross Verlag, no. 9055/1.
 The photo is a still from Frühjahrsparade (1934), with Wolf Albach-Retty.
 The photo was cut out of the card by a former owner.
-We photo shopped the edges.
+We photoshopped the edges.

-Impoverished and Unnoticed
+Impoverished and unnoticed

+In 1937, Franciska Gaál and the rest of the Universal team left Austria and emigrated to the USA.
 There she was groomed to become a Hollywood star by Cecil B. DeMille.
-Gaál co-starred in his epic adventure film The Buccaneer (Cecil B. DeMille, 1938) opposite Frederic March, but according to critics her performance was merely decorative.
+Gaál co-starred in his epic adventure film The Buccaneer (Cecil B. DeMille, 1938) opposite Frederic March, but her performance was merely decorative according to critics.

+Next, she appeared at Bing Crosby's side in the musical Paris Honeymoon (Frank Tuttle, 1939), but again to no avail.
 The last of her three Hollywood screen appearances was in MGM's Cinderella comedy The Girl Downstairs (Norman Taurog, 1939).
-She now starred as a scullery maid, who is romanced by callous playboy Franchot Tone.
+She starred as a scullery maid, romanced by callous playboy Franchot Tone.

-In 1940, she returned to Budapest to attend to her mother's illness, and was then forced to remain in Hungary through WW II.
+In 1940, Franciska Gaál returned to Budapest to attend to her mother's illness and was then forced to remain in Hungary through WW II.
+She survived the war and Nazi prosecution, hidden in a bombed-out estate.

-After the war she tried to make a come-back opposite Theo Lingen and Hans Moser in Renée XIV (Ákos Ráthonyi, 1946), but the film was never completed.
+After the war, she tried to make a comeback opposite Theo Lingen and Hans Moser in Renée XIV (Ákos Ráthonyi, 1946), but the film was never completed.
+In 1947, she returned to the US and replaced Eva Gabor in the Broadway production 'The Happy Time' (1951).
+However, she didn't surface again as an actress.

+Later, she worked as an acting teacher at the theatre school of Erwin Piscator.
+Franciska Gaál was married to Dr. Francis Dajkovitch, who passed away in 1965.
 In 1972, the former star of the German sound comedy died in New York, impoverished and unnoticed by the public.

 Franciska Gaál